 As a caregiver, you can expect to see your loved one experiencing many of the symptoms and changes listed above, from reduced appetite to difficulty breathing to emotional changes.

-The article concludes that caregivers are responsible for spiritual as well as physical and psychosocial dimensions of their loved one’s situation.
-The goal is to deliver person-centered, compassionate care that delivers an improved quality of life along with best possible health outcomes.
+The goal is to deliver person-centered, compassionate care that delivers an improved quality of life along with the best possible health outcomes.

 Caregiving is often emotionally and physically exhausting.
 This can lead to feeling overwhelmed and overburdened, a condition referred to as caregiver burnout.